 If you’re sending a short appointment reminder, for example, SMS would be your ideal option.
 If you’re delivering a long promo with flashy visuals, you may opt for an MMS.

-2. Supported Media
+2. Supported media

 As the acronym suggests, with MMS messages, you can embed media.
-This is probably the biggest difference between the two message types.
+This is the biggest practical difference between the two message types.
 “Media” in this context includes images, GIFs, video, and audio.
 With MMS, you can showcase logos, colors, animations, graphics, and attachments, whereas with SMS you are limited to only text and links.

 Think about which of your messages can benefit the most from visual enhancements.
 Where are you seeing the greatest ROI from using visuals?
 Messages that drive these favorable outcomes might deserve a little extra bling, so dress them up.